documentationfor yFiles for HTML 3.0.0.1

 )

 createNodesSource<TDataItem> creates a new NodesSource<TDataItem> that is bound to the passed nodesData and its data item type.
 The passed idProvider takes a data item and returns the nodeId that is used to identify a node when creating edges and during updateGraph.
-It is possible to use the node data item itself as the node id.
+You can use the node data item itself as the node ID.

-To bind the edge data to the graph builder, create an edges source:
+To bind the edge data to the graph builder, create an edge source:

 const edgesData = getEdgesData()